MotherOfUnicorns/recipes/mexican_salsa.md

 ## Preparations

 - In a small pot, bring around 3 cups of water to a boil.
-- Add 2 whole tomatoes, garlic, and green chilies, until the tomato skin begins to peel off.
+- Add 2 whole tomatoes, garlic, and green chilies.
+Cook until the tomato skin begins to peel off.
 - Remove contents from hot water, let cool.
 - Remove tomato skin when it's not too hot to handle.
 - Remove the stems from the chilies.
 Take extra care as the chilies could be filled with very hot water.